GT-RECAST/gt-recast.github.io/index.md

 ---
 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
-title: "GT RECAST: REasoning on Complex And Structured daTa"
+title: "GT RECAST: <em>REasoning on Complex And Structured daTa</em>"
 layout: home
 ---